Moscow travel guide

 Opening time: Daily 5:30am to 1am.

 For the most part, Moscow's tourist attractions bear testament to the city's turbulent past, but there are also a number of more light-hearted cultural and religious venues to enjoy in the city.
-Sightseeing in Moscow is best during the summer, from May until late August, when it is warmer and the days are longer.
-The city is most crowded during this peak season, but Moscow is really at it's best in summer so it is worth facing slightly longer queues.
+Sightseeing in Moscow is best from spring through summer (April until late August), when it is warmer and the days are longer.

 The foremost Moscow attractions are the Kremlin, a UNESCO-listed medieval fortress dating back to the city's foundation in 1147, and the multi-coloured domes of St Basil's Cathedral, both iconic Russian landmarks.
 Red Square is another must when sightseeing in Moscow.
 The Bolshoi Opera and Ballet Theatre is home to Moscow's famed performance arts, while the Tretyakov Gallery exhibits traditional Russian masterpieces.